 First, we have the following result for the polarized Shafarevich set with essentially good reductions. \begin{theorem} $\Sha_{M,d}^{\ess}(F,R)$ is a finite set. \end{theorem} \begin{proof} Thanks to Proposition \ref{Proposition:FinitenessTwists2}, it suffices to show there are only finitely many geometric isomorphism classes in $\Sha^{\ess}_{M,d}(F,R)$.
 In \cite[Section 9.4]{A96}, Andr\'e has shown that there are only finitely many geometric isomorphism classes in $\Sha_{M,d}(F,R)$ via the usual Kuga--Satake construction.
 A similar proof also applies here:

 For any $(X,H) \in \Sha^{\ess}_{M,d}(F,R)$ equipped with a $\mathbf{K}_4$-level structure $\alpha$ over $F$, the corresponding uniform Kuga--Satake abelian variety has good reductions according to Corollary \ref{cor:kugasatakegoodreduction}.
 Therefore, the image of the set of $\mathbb{C}$-points corresponding to those $(X,H,\alpha)$, under $\Psi_{d,\mathbf{K}_4,\CC}^{\KS}$ is finite by \cite[VI, \S1, Theorem 2]{Faltings1992}.
-As the uniform Kuga--Satake map is geometrically quasi-finite, this means that the geometric isomorphism classes of $(X,H,\alpha)$ is finite, which proves our assertion. \end{proof}
+As the uniform Kuga--Satake map is geometrically quasi-finite, this means that the geometric isomorphism classes of $(X,H,\alpha)$ are finite, which proves our assertion. \end{proof}

-\begin{theorem} There exists an integer $N$ such that for any $X\in \Sha_{M}^{\ess}(F,R)$, there is a polarized hyper-K\"ahler variety $(Y,H)\in \Sha_{M,d}^{\ess}(F,R) $ such that $Y$ is $F$-birational to $X$ and $d\leq N$.
+\begin{theorem} There exists an integer $N$ such that for any $X\in \Sha_{M}^{\ess}(F,R)$, there is a polarized hyper-Kähler variety $(Y,H)\in \Sha_{M,d}^{\ess}(F,R) $ such that $Y$ is $F$-birational to $X$ and $d\leq N$.
 In other words, the composition map in \eqref{eq:essentialmaps} is surjective for some $N$. \end{theorem} \begin{proof} By Theorem \ref{boundedpolarization}, there are only finitely many isomorphism classes of lattices $\Pic_X$ for $X\in \Sha_{M}^{\ess}(F,R)$.
 Fix an embedding $F\hookrightarrow \CC$.
-By Proposition \ref{unplevel} (2) and Lemma \ref{red-fin-ext}, we may further assume that $\Pic_X\cong \Pic(X_{\CC})$ for every $X\in \Sha_M^{\ess}(F,R)$.
-Let us fix a (geometric) Picard lattice $\Xi$ and consider the moduli space of $\Xi$-lattice polarized hyper-K\"ahler varieties of given deformation type $M$.
-As it is of finite type, it suffices to consider its geometric irreducible component one by one.
+By Proposition \ref{unplevel} (ii) and Lemma \ref{red-fin-ext}, we may further assume that $\Pic_X\cong \Pic(X_{\CC})$ for every $X\in \Sha_M^{\ess}(F,R)$.
+Let us fix a (geometric) Picard lattice $\Xi$ and consider the moduli space of $\Xi$-lattice polarized hyper-Kähler varieties of a given deformation type $M$.
+As it is of finite type over a field, it suffices to consider its geometric irreducible components one by one.